 Every entrepreneur has succeeded in building momentum.
 One way to do it is to create a habit of success by deliberately structuring a succession of small victories along the path that leads you to the final objective.
 Read this article on the art of breaking an objective into mini-objectives to learn more.
 Momentum is gained by learning the ways we consciously act, whether or not they are successful, and using them to figure out how to advance.

-In the creative process there are key moments when it seems like we are slipping, or going backwards.
+In the creative process, there are key moments when it seems like we are slipping, or going backward.
 The actions that we take in these moments will largely determine whether we succeed or fail.

 So it is also possible to be mistaken about our place along the road to progress and make decisions based on this erroneous perception.
 To avoid this, there are several factors to take into account.

 First, there’s the delay.
 When we start to make changes in our life, there is often a delay between the time we start these changes and the time where we come to see the first results.
 For example, there is a delay between the moment we start a diet and when we start to lose weight.
 We may even get heavier in the beginning, perhaps because of a diet that we have only just stopped.
 It is important to not quit during this stage, nor to make the mistake of concluding that our new diet is making us fatter!

 Next, it is important to see reality how it actually is, because it is often different than we think it is.
 If we are often confronted with the fact that present circumstances are different than what we thought they should be, we undermine our ability to use the power of reality to create a sound structural tension that will lead us to the results we want.